Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

         ...

 A translator can then read off of :attr:`~.locale_str.extras` for the translation identifier.
-Systems like :mod:`gettext` don't need this type of behaviour, so it works out of the box without specifying the extra.
+Systems like :mod:`GNU gettext <gettext>` don't need this type of behaviour, so it works out of the box without specifying the extra.

 Next, to create a translator, inherit from :class:`.app_commands.Translator` and override the :meth:`~.Translator.translate` method: